clario-tech/LottieUI/README.md

 ## Installing

-LottieUI only supports git submodules for now.
+### Submodule

 You can add this project as a submodule and incorporate LottieUI.xcodeproj.
 But don't forget to pull our submodules too!

+### Cocoapods

+// TODO

+### Swift Package Manager

+- LottieUI lib for MacOS
+- LottieUITouch lib for iOS

+### Binary

+Grab last artifacts from GithubActions or from Release page

 ## Sample